OUR CROPS

 Black kale: This kale type can be grated fine for eating raw in salads – not all kales are suitable for this as they are too tough.

 Russian kale: This type is more cold tolerant than black kale.
 I grow some of this from time to time just for a change.
-Some folks suggest it tastes better than black kale, though it is not as versatile in the kitchen as black kale.
+Some folks suggest it tastes better than black kale, though it is not as versatile in the kitchen as black kale - it must be cooked or steamed.

 Arugula: Pleasant salad green, though I find that the types I grow tend to be a bit spicy.
 Generally used as a salad, though I had a customer who cleaned their leaves, set them in the bottom of a colander, then dumped hot pasta into the colander to drain, allowing the arugula leaves to flash cook in the pasta’s heat.
 Add butter and pepper, stir and serve.